-Despite looking like Hugh Jackman’s Wolverine in the above pic, Frenchman Gilles Simon is not known for a modern power game, but rather utilising his opponents power to create a counter-attack.
-He has won 12 ATP tour titles and is currently ranked at 25 in the world.
-At the time of writing he’s about to face Milos Raonic in the third round of the Australian Open.
+Despite looking like Hugh Jackman’s Wolverine in the above pic, Frenchman Gilles Simon is not known for a modern power game, but rather utilizing his opponent’s power to create a counter-attack.

 Simon endorses the legendary Head Prestige series in a Prestige XT paint job.
 But underneath the paint job is a PT57A, a model used by many players on tour and most famously Andy Murray (in 16×19 pattern).
 The PT57A is the pro stock mould of the Head Pro Tour 630 made famous by among others Thomas Muster many years ago.

-Simon is one of the few players on the ATP tour who doesn’t string his racquet with a co-poly string.
-Instead he uses the Head IntelliTour 16 multifilament string.
-Simon wears Adidas tennis apparel and Head Pro overgrip.
+Simon is one of the few players on the ATP tour who didn’t string his racquet with a co-poly string.
+Instead, he used the Head IntelliTour 16 multifilament string.
+Simon wore Adidas tennis apparel and used a Head Pro overgrip.

 You can read more about Gilles Simon’s career below.

 Early Life and Background